 A writing sample, such as a major paper, thesis, or research paper of which the student is the sole author, and

-A personal goal statement of 2-3 pages that describes why the applicant wishes to obtain the Ph.D. in Behavioral & Community Sciences.
+A personal goal statement of 2-3 pages that describes why you want to obtain the Ph.D. in Behavioral & Community Sciences; how the degree will help you in achieving your professional goals; unique qualities, life experiences, and knowledge related to the field; obstacles overcome to achieveyou’re your educational goals thus far; obstacles that may challenge you in pursuing a graduate degree; your research and teaching goals; and the USF professor you would like to work with and why.

 Two formal letters of recommendation from faculty members or other professional personnel who have knowledge of the applicant's academic background, potential for success in graduate school, and/or commitment to a research career.

-Applicants with a master’s degree may be eligible for admission to the program.
-Their transcripts will be evaluated to determine coursework that will be applicable toward the 90 hours of credit required for the doctoral program
+Applicants with a master’s degree: Transcripts from the master’s degree will be evaluated to determine coursework that will be applicable toward the 90 hours of credit required for the doctoral program

 Prior to applying for the program, applicants are encouraged to contact faculty with whom they would like to study and discuss the fit between the student’s area of research interest and the faculty member’s research program.